-We may fail to realize our anticipated benefits and synergies expected from the Acquisition, which could adversely affect our business, financial condition, and operating results.
-The success of the Acquisition will depend, in significant part, on our ability to successfully integrate the acquired business, grow the revenue of the combined company and realize the anticipated strategic benefits and synergies from the combination.
-We believe that the addition of WageWorks complements our strategy by giving us access to more of the fast-growing HSA market by expanding our direct distribution to employers and benefits advisors as a single source, premier provider of HSAs and complementary CDBs.
-However, achieving these goals requires growth of the revenue of the combined company, the integration of the WageWorks' CDB and other offerings with our technology platforms, realization of target custodial and other revenue synergies, and realization of the targeted cost synergies expected from the Acquisition.
-This growth and the anticipated benefits of the transaction may not be realized fully or at all, or may take longer or cost more to realize than expected.
+We may fail to fully realize the remaining anticipated net synergies from the WageWorks Acquisition.
+Achievement of these remaining anticipated net synergies is based on our ability to grow revenue as a combined company, the integration of the WageWorks' CDB and other offerings with our technology platforms, and realization of the targeted cost synergies expected from the WageWorks Acquisition.
 Actual operating, technological, strategic, and revenue opportunities, if achieved at all, may be less significant than expected or may take longer or cost more to achieve than anticipated.
-If we are not able to achieve these objectives and realize the anticipated benefits and synergies expected from the Acquisition within the anticipated timing or at all, our business, financial condition, and operating results may be adversely affected.
+If we are not able to achieve these objectives and realize the remaining anticipated net synergies expected from the WageWorks Acquisition within the anticipated timing or at all, our business, financial condition, and operating results may be adversely affected.